openduty/openduty/README.md

 [Icinga2 config](https://github.com/deathowl/OpenDuty-Icinga2) for openduty integration

 #Notifications
-XMPP, email, SMS, Phone(Thanks Twilio for being awesome!), and Push notifications(thanks Pushover also),and Slack are supported at the moment.
+XMPP, email, SMS, Phone(Thanks Twilio for being awesome!), Push notifications(thanks Pushover, Prowl as well!)and Slack, HipChat, Rocket.chat are supported at the moment.
 #Current status
 Openduty is in Beta status, it can be considered stable at the moment, however major structural changes can appear anytime (not affecting the API, or the Notifier structure)